Basic Language Elements

 distinguish the keyword class from the identifier Room.

-White space aids not only in separating tokens, but also in formatting the program so that it is
+White space aids not only in separating tokens, but also in formatting the program so that it issource file.
+Line terminators can be newline, carriage return, or carriage return-newline sequence.

 easy for humans to read.
 The compiler ignores the white spaces once the tokens are identified.